Customize entity relationship metadata

 Both types of entity relationships allow for configuration of navigation links between related records.
 Use the AssociatedMenuConfiguration properties in each type of entity relationship definition to specify how you want the navigation links in an entity form to be displayed.

 These values provide the default configuration for the relationship.
 You can use the form editor to override these options for each form.
-For more information, see Edit Entity Form Entity Relationship Navigation Items.
+More information: Customization Guide: Use the form editor: Edit Navigation

 Provides the following options: